 Trump: Media 'going crazy' with Wilson's 'total lie' about phone call

+"You mean to tell me that I've become so important that the White House is following me and my words?"
+U.S. Rep. Frederica Wilson asked reporters Thursday.

+"This is amazing.
+That's amazing.
+I'll have to tell my kids that I'm a rock star now."

-In a tweet late Thursday, President Donald Trump accuses a Florida congresswoman of lying in her account of a phone call between Trump and the widow of a U.S. service member recently killed in Africa.
+Later Thursday, President Trump accused Wilson of lying in her account of the phone call between Trump and the widow of a U.S. service member who was recently killed in Africa.

 The same tweet also asserts that news organizations have been “going crazy” with U.S. Rep. Frederica Wilson’s version of the story.